Atomox/ExampleCode/Tutorials/MSSQL_in_Docker.md

       volumes:
         # Map a directory to import any backup files.
-        - ./data_dumps:/home/mssql/data_dumps
+        - ./data_dumps:/var/opt/mssql/backup
-        # Map a data directory to svae the state of your db between shutdowns.
+        # Map a data directory to save the state of your db between shutdowns.
+        # Currently, because of OSX and Linux limitations on the filesystem, this does not work. :(
-        - ./mssql-data:/var/opt/mssql/data
+        # - ./mssql-data:/var/opt/mssql/data
 ```